jonbelbel/meme_flask/README.md

 # meme_flask

-A Small Flask Webservices oferring the dankest memes
+A Small Flask Webservices offering the dankest memes

+To Run

+docker-compose up -d